 We expect all our pupils to take part in the wide range of outdoor and extra curricular activities that we offer - supporting them to develop their confidence and self esteem.

-Our children regularly take part in sporting competitions, where we develop resilience, inner strength and a sense of fair play, as we complete against the many larger schools across the district.
+Our children regularly take part in sporting competitions, where we develop resilience, inner strength and a sense of fair play, as we compete against the many larger schools across the district.

 We host visiting musicians, bands and ensembles from around the world on a regular basis and strongly support all our children's musical, sporting and academic endeavours.

-We regularly go on visits and have visitors into school, such as Vikings, Romans and the British Legion.
+We routinely visit places of interest linked to our curriculum and have visitors into school, such as Vikings, Romans and the British Legion.
 Residentials to Outdoor Activity Centres, Castles and Mountains are integral to our curriculum and essential for our pupils personal development.